-The program is designed to provide funding for three HOME-eligible activities:

-- Homebuyer assistance: Direct assistance may be provided to eligible homebuyers for acquisition (down payment and closing costs), acquisition and rehabilitation, or new construction.
-Grantees may utilize the funds to construct housing for sale to low- and moderate-income (LMI) homebuyers (household income at or below 80% County Median Income). - Owner-occupied rehabilitation: Funds are provided for making essential improvements to single-family homes serving as the principal residence of LMI owners.
-In addition, Eligible costs include energy-related improvements, accessibility improvements, leadbased paint hazard reduction, and repair of code violations. - Rental rehabilitation: Funds are provided to landlords (up to four units) for making essential repairs to units rented to tenants at or below 60% of the county median income.
+Describe the state program The program is designed to provide funding for three HOME-eligible activities: addressed by the Method of Distribution.
+Homebuyer assistance: Direct assistance may be provided to eligible homebuyers for acquisition (down payment and closing costs), acquisition and rehabilitation, or new construction.
+Grantees may utilize the funds to construct housing for sale to low- and moderate-income (LMI) homebuyers (household income at or below 80% County Median Income). • Owner-occupied rehabilitation: Funds are provided for making essential improvements to single-family homes serving as the principal residence of LMI owners.
+In addition, Eligible costs include energy-related improvements, accessibility improvements, lead-based paint hazard reduction, and repair of code violations. • Rental rehabilitation: Funds are provided to landlords (up to four units) for making essential repairs to units rented to tenants at or below 60% of the county median income.
 While rental rehabilitation is a HOME-eligible activity under HHR, this type of activity is more frequently handled by the RHD program.

-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.

-Funding is allocated based on need to service households below 80% of County Median Income.
-Specific items requested in the application include, but are not limited to the following:

-- Amount of funds requested by each applicant and by activity

-- Housing need description
+Describe all of the criteria that will be used to select applications and the relative importance of these Funding is allocated based on need to service households below 80% of County Median Income.
+Specific items requested in the application include, but are not limited to the following: criteria.
+Amount of funds requested by each applicant and by activity Housing need description Marketing plan Waiting lists Outreach process Implementation schedule

-- Marketing plan

-- Waiting lists

-- Outreach process

-- Implementation schedule

-, If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Describe how resources will be allocated among funding categories.
 Explained above.